tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 **Amount –** If you need to buy a large amount of bitcoins then you’ll have to look at big brokers or exchanges, like [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} or [BitStamp](https://www.bitstamp.net/){:rel="nofollow"}.
 These exchanges handle high volumes and offer lots of liquidity.

 **Speed –** How fast do you need access to your bitcoins?
-Do you need to [buy bitcoin instantly](/kb/buy-bitcoin-instantly/)?
-Bitcoin ATMs can be the fastest way to buy bitcoin if you’re lucky enough to have one in your area.
+Do [you need to buy bitcoin instantly](/kb/buy-bitcoin-instantly/)?
+Bitcoin ATMs can be the fastest way to purchase bitcoin if you’re lucky enough to have one in your area.
 P2P options like [BitQuick](https://www.bitquick.co/) or [LocalBitcoins](https://localbitcoins.com/) can be a good way to buy small amounts fast.
 Some brokers, like [Coinbase](http://buybitcoinww.co/buycoinbase){:rel="nofollow"} and [Circle](http://buybitcoinww.co/buy_circle){:rel="nofollow"}, offer instant buys with bank transfer, credit card, or debit card.

 **Exchange Rate** – There is no official Bitcoin price.
 Bitcoin exchanges are used to get an accurate idea of the price of bitcoin.
 So, naturally, Bitcoin exchanges usually have the best exchange rate.
 Bitcoin brokers buy bitcoin from exchanges and sell them.
 So, while Bitcoin brokers will generally offer you a price close to that of Bitcoin exchanges, there will usually be an additional fee.
 Use [BitcoinAverage](http://bitcoinaverage.com/) or [CoinDesk](http://coindesk.com/price) to see the average price of Bitcoin.